snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes_for_an_existing_consignment.md

 ## Next Steps

-* Learn how to get quotes for an uncreated consignment at the [Getting Quotes](/pro/api/help/getting_quotes.html) page.
+* Learn how to get quotes without creating a new consignment at the [Getting Quotes](/pro/api/help/getting_quotes.html) page.
 * Learn how to create consignments at the [Creating Consignments](/pro/api/help/creating_consignments.html) page.
 * Learn how to allocate consignments to your chosen quote at the [Allocating To A Specific Quote](/pro/api/help/allocating_to_a_specific_quote.html) page.